The country of your business

 These are the qualities I cultivate in my inner being.
 And everything in the world of my business flows from them.

-Once you know which qualities are essential to you and your business, everything — from your business model to the systems and structures you create to hold your business, from your marketing to your web design and your programs and products — will find its place of belonging in the organic pattern that’s seeded by these qualities.
+Once you know which qualities are essential to you and your business, everything — from your business model to the systems and structures you create to hold your business, from your marketing to your web design to your programs and products — will emerge organically to fill in the pattern that’s seeded by these qualities.

 Decision-making becomes much simpler.